How the return of PCR tests and self-isolation for international travel will work

 What are the new rules for travellers to the UK?

-Anyone arriving from red list nations – currently South Africa, Angola, Botswana, Eswatini, Lesotho, Mozambique, Namibia, Zambia and Zimbabwe – must must prebook hotel quarantine for 11 nights at a cost of up to £2,285, which includes all meals and two PCR tests.
+Anyone arriving from a red list nation – currently South Africa, Angola, Botswana, Eswatini, Lesotho, Mozambique, Namibia, Zambia and Zimbabwe – must register for hotel quarantine for 11 nights at a cost of up to £2,285, which includes all meals and two PCR tests.

+From all other countries (except the Republic of Ireland, from which there is neither testing nor quarantine), the rules depend on the traveller’s vaccination status.

+Fully vaccinated travellers (and under-18s travelling with them) arriving after 4am on Tuesday 30 November must book a PCR test to be taken on arrival (or one of the two following days).

+The government says: “After 04:00 Tuesday 30 November 2021 lateral flow tests will no longer be accepted.”

-For fully vaccinated travellers (and under-18s travelling with them) a passenger locator form is still required.
-It can be completed only with proof of having booked a suitable test.
-That must now be a PCR test, which will be more expensive and slower to generate a result.
-The reasoning is that positive tests can be sequenced to identify whether the Omicron variant is involved.
+PCR tests are more expensive and slower to process, but allow positive tests to be sequenced to identify whether the Omicron variant is involved.

-The other, highly significant, change is the need to self-isolate on arrival until a negative result is received.
+The traveller must also self-isolate on arrival until a negative result is received.

-The transport secretary, Grant Shapps, tweeted: “All fully vaccinated arrivals to the UK are required to self-isolate when they arrive, take a PCR test on or before day 2, and continue to self-isolate until they receive a negative result.

-“For those who test positive, they must isolate for 10 days.”
+Anyone who tests positive must isolate for 10 days.

-The day of arrival counts as day zero.
+All travellers must complete a passenger locator form within the 48 hours before arrival.

+The government says the system is currently being updated and people arriving after 4am on Tuesday will need to wait until 4am on Monday to complete the form.

+That is a widely held but mistaken view.
 You can take the test any time from immediately after arrival in the UK to the end of the second full day after arrival.

 There will be a strong incentive to have the test at the airport.
-While PCR tests take much longer to analyse than the lateral flow variety, some airport testing centres can process the results in less than three hours.
+While PCR tests take much longer to analyse than the lateral flow variety, some airport testing centres can process the results in less than three hours, allowing travellers to leave self-isolation soon after arrival in the UK.

 Does anything change for unvaccinated travellers?